ibm-cloud-docs/watson-assistant/web-chat-develop-size-position.md

     };
     ```

 1. Make sure that the main web chat window is hidden by default.
 You can do this in the `onLoad` event handler, after `render` has been called.
 You must also add handlers to listen for the `window:open` and `window:close` events so the customer can open and close the web chat after the page loads.
+In our example, we are using a CSS class called `HideWebChat` to do this (see the [full example](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/webchat/examples/custom-element/client/javascript-animation/index.html){: example} for the definition of this class):

     ```javascript
     function onLoad(instance) {
       instance.render();
       instance.on({ type: 'window:close', handler: closeHandler });
       instance.on({ type: 'window:open', handler: openHandler });
-      customElement.querySelector('.WACWidget').style.display = 'none';
+      instance.elements.getMainWindow().addClassName('HideWebChat');
     }
     ```

 1. Create handlers to hide and show the main web chat window in response to the `window:open` and `window:close`.
 This example simply shows and hides the element; the [full example](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/webchat/examples/custom-element/client/javascript-animation/index.html){: example} shows how you can add animation effects.

     ```javascript
-    function closeHandler() {
+    function closeHandler(event, instance) {
-      const wacWidgetElement = customElement.querySelector('.WACWidget');
-      wacWidgetElement.style.display = 'none';
+      instance.elements.getMainWindow().addClassName('HideWebChat');
     }

-    function openHandler() {
+    function openHandler(event, instance) {
-      const wacWidgetElement = customElement.querySelector('.WACWidget');
-      wacWidgetElement.style.display = '';
+      instance.elements.getMainWindow().removeClassName('HideWebChat');
     }
     ```